sio/bash-complete-partial-path/README.md

 Thank you for taking an interest in this project!
 If you wish to improve it please open an issue or create a pull request.

-You help is most needed in the following areas:
+Your help is most needed in the following areas:

 - Documenting the project
 - Finding (and fixing) existing bugs